sne-syn/basic-blog/src/markdown-pages/computer-networks.md

  www - collection of web pages connected with links. using browser as an user agent. manipulating different protocols in a web browser. as ftp, mailto (triggering a mail user agent), files from local file system, etc.

 cat5e, cat 5 difference

+cat5 cables had crosstalks.
+Crosstalk - when an electrical pulse on one wire is accidentally detected on another wire.
+So the receiving isn't able to understand data, causing network error